santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Revision Notes.md

 > - Each unique 4-tuple combination is delivered to a separate socket
 > - Allows multiple sockets to be associated with the same port number on a host

-> [!idea] Go-Back-N (GBN) Protocol
-> - Sender can transmit multiple packets without waiting for individual ACKs
-> - Receiver sends cumulative ACKs and discards out-of-order packets
-> - Sender maintains a window of sent but unacknowledged packets
-> - If a packet is lost, sender retransmits all packets in the current window starting from the lost one

-> [!idea] Selective Repeat (SR) Protocol
-> - Sender can transmit multiple packets without waiting for individual ACKs
-> - Receiver sends individual ACKs for each correctly received packet, even if out of order
-> - Sender only retransmits lost or corrupted packets
-> - Requires larger sequence number range (at least twice the window size) to avoid ambiguity

 > [!idea] Key Components of Reliable Data Transfer
 > - Sequence numbers: Identify and order packets
 > - Acknowledgments (ACKs): Confirm successful receipt of packets